Hephaestois/Thesis_HRemmen_2025/scripts/Discrete_model/process.md

 This added term seems to increase the tutels awareness of direction, and also corrects the model's tendency for all of them to head upwards.
 Now I 'just' need to calibrate the flow strength and movement strenght so that the results in Painter are reproduced.

 I also want to make the vectorfield linearly interpolated

+## May 21st

+It has been a while since I've worked on the discrete process.
+I am glad I have reopened it, though!

+Yesterday Viktoria and I have discussed about a problem that has been on my mind regarding the position-jump process: how do I make it so that an agent swims 2km per day, if it is in a vectorfield which influences its movement without costing the turtle energy?

+This problem has been on my mind a lot, because ignoring this issue makes the system variant under galilean transformation.
+I know that these models can be used to describe brownian motion, and therefor my model should be physical, which requires invariance under galilean tranformations.
+See Einsteins theory of relativity for more information on this topic :)

+Solving this problem is very hard when looked at face-value, but when I had my realisation, it wasn't so bad!
+If the influence a walker has on its own movement is p, and the influence the flowfield has is f, then the probability of movement is (p+f)/(P+F) in each direction.
+So the walkers own contribution has become p/(P+F), so if it originally had swam 1km, now it has swam only 1/(P+F) to go the same distance.
+So let the turtle do more steps until SUM 1/(P+F) = 1, and suddenly it all works! what a wonderful world.

+Implementing this wasn't so hard, just give every turtle a counter and when its probability exceeds 1, stop its simulation until the next VF is added.
+Now turtles in a field go fast, and turtles not in a field go slow!

+Now I will move on to making a script, figures and images for my presentation tomorrow.